 In addition to issues with fertility, PCOS can lead to pregnancy complications and increased risk of diabetes, cardiovascular disease, endometrial cancer, anxiety, and depression.
 Early diagnosis can help better treat PCOS and any related conditions.
 (Hormonal birth control is a common medication option for those with PCOS.)

-Your AMH levels can help you prepare for fertility treatments, such as IVF (in vitro fertilization).
-Ovarian stimulation is the stage of IVF in which you're given drugs to –– you guessed it –– stimulate your ovaries to mature multiple eggs at once, instead of the normal one per cycle.
-The number of eggs that can be retrieved from your ovaries during IVF depends on your ovarian reserve –– which your AMH levels clue you into.
+Your AMH levels can help you prepare for fertility treatments, like in-vitro fertilization (IVF) and egg freezing.
+Ovarian stimulation is the stage of IVF in which you're given drugs to –– you guessed it –– stimulate your ovaries to mature multiple eggs at once, instead of the normal one egg per cycle.
+The number of eggs that can be retrieved from your ovaries depends on your ovarian reserve –– which your AMH levels clue you in to.
 If you have low levels of AMH, it's harder to predict how you'll respond to ovarian stimulation.
 Low AMH can also mean that you may have to do more than one cycle of IVF to get enough eggs to fertilize.
-Understanding your ovarian reserve can help you plan financially, mentally and physically for the possibility of multiple cycles.
+Understanding your ovarian reserve can help you plan financially, mentally, and physically for the possibility of multiple cycles.

 In terms of egg freezing, whether your AMH level is high or low, it can give you more info to help you make the decision to freeze your eggs or not (based on predicted chances of success during egg retrieval procedures).
 Birth doula and writer English Taylor used her AMH level to think about proactively freezing her eggs.
 As she explains, “By freezing my eggs now (with higher AMH), I could be saving my future self some major dough.”
 Why’s that?
 Because AMH declines as we age, more harvesting rounds may be needed later in life to get viable eggs.
 (Keep in mind, though, that freezing your eggs is not an insurance policy for future fertility.)